tkohegyi/mitmJavaProxy/README.md

 MitmJavaProxy
 ============================
-This Men-In-The-Middle Java Proxy is a derivative work that was originated from **BrowserMob Proxy**, then tailored for old *Wilma* versions, then upgraded in order to be prepared for the next generation of *Wilma*.
+This Men-In-The-Middle Java Proxy is a derivative work that was originated from [**BrowserMob Proxy**](https://github.com/lightbody/browsermob-proxy), then tailored for old [*Wilma*](https://github.com/epam/Wilma) versions, then upgraded in order to be prepared for the next generation of *Wilma*.

-**Right now everything seems to be working so can be used in experimental mode.**
+**Right now everything seems to be working so can be used in experimental mode**, but still changes need to be expected before the first real release.

-Also please be aware that the main aim of creating this MITM Java proxy is to support the proxy need of Wilma.
+Also please be aware that the main aim of creating this MITM Java proxy is to support the proxy need of [Wilma](https://github.com/epam/Wilma).
-Therefore none of the original browsermob-proxy features should be expected as working, because the main purpose is just:
+Therefore none of the original browsermob-proxy features should be expected as working, on the other side, other features which was not in the original browsermob-proxy become available.
+Also, this version is prepered for Java >8 versions, and supports TSL.
+In sort, what you can do with it:
 - proxying the HTTP/HTTPS messages and
 - by intercepting both requests and responses
-- do whatever we (and Wilma) wants to do with the messages.
+- do whatever you want to do with the intercepted messages.
+It is possible to alter both the request before it hits the server (what is more - you can alter the target URL too) and the response before it arrives to the client.

 Embedded Mode
 -------------